History of New Mexico: Spanish exploration and colonization

 Oñate's capital of San Juan proved to be vulnerable to Apache (probably Navajo) attacks.
 Governor Pedro de Peralta moved the capital and established the settlement of Santa Fe in 1610 at the foot of the Sangre de Cristo Mountains.
 Santa Fe is the oldest state capital city in the United States.
 Peralta built the Palace of the Governors in 1610.
 Although the colony failed to prosper, some missions survived.
 Spanish settlers arrived at the site of Albuquerque in the mid-17th century.
-Missionaries attempted to convert the natives to Christianity, but had little success.